-Principles derived from the Kidsmatter health and wellbeing framework, as well as principles underpinning positive behaviour support, trauma-informed practice, inclusive practice, and social emotional learning underpin our daily practice.
+Principles of kindness, respect, restorative action, inclusive practice, and social emotional learning underpin our daily practice.
 High expectations for student behaviour are established and maintained through effective role modelling, explicit teaching, and planned responses.

-To achieve our mission, key programs prioritised and valued by the school community are:
+To achieve our mission, key programs and initiatives prioritised and valued by the school community are: